cppalliance/safe-cpp/proposal/draft.md

 9__pointer_type_infoE
 ```

-This example declares two initializer lists of string views, `initlist1` and `initlist2`, declares two strings, and assigns views of the strings into the two initializer lists.
+This example declares two initializer lists of string views, `initlist1` and `initlist2`.
+It declares two strings objects and assigns views of the strings into those initializer lists.
 Printing their contents is undefined behavior.
 It may go undetected.
-But compiling with clang -O2 and targeting libc++ manifests the defect: the program is printing uncontrollably from some arbitrary place in memory.
-This is the kind of memory safety defect that the NSA and corporate researchers have been warning industry about.
+But compiling with `clang++ -O2` and targeting libc++ manifests the defect: the program is printing uncontrollably from some arbitrary place in memory.
+This is the kind of safety defect that the NSA and corporate researchers have been warning industry about.

 The defect is perplexing because the string objects `s` and `t` _are still in scope_!
-This is a use-after-free bug, but not with an object the user wrote.
+This is a use-after-free bug, but not with any object that the user declared.
 It's a use-after-free of implicit backing stores that C++ generates when lowering initializer list expressions.

 ```cpp
   // initializer lists holds dangling pointers into backing array.